 Tim Dooley – ‘Ann Perrin is an original.
 Her memories of a world that is almost completely lost are coloured with wit and a vivid eye for detail.
 These are poems that resonate long after one has finished reading them.’

-I admit a to poem about our marionettes in the film ‘Oh What a Lovely War’ and another about the joys of auditions in Variety with a violinist, an ostrich and Can Can girls crept in too!
+I admit a to poem about our marionettes in the film ‘Oh What a Lovely War’ and others about life in Variety crept in.

 There is a section on poems about Postman’s Park in the City of London, home of the Watts memorials, the poems were written during a residency arranged by the Poetry School and the London Parks and Gardens Trust.
 ‘Mixed Borders’.

-It has taken me four years to write my second collection and with some help from aa mentor is feels like a bit of an achievement.
+It has taken me four years to write my second collection and with some help from a mentor it feels like a real achievement.